K40Nano/K40Nano/README.md

 Coordinate System
 ---
-Currently there's only move, but the coordinate system is that the origin is in the upper left corners and all Y locations are DOWN.
+The coordinate system is that the origin is in the upper left corners and all Y locations are DOWN.
 Which is to say higher Y values mean lower on the device.
-This is similar to all modern graphics system, but seemingly different than K40 which strongly implies that all Y values are negative.
-Internally the commands are relative so this is a choice.
+This is similar to all modern graphics system, but seemingly different than `K40 Whisperer` which strongly implies that all Y values are negative.
+Internally the commands are all relative with a positive magnatude so this is a choice.